OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                I.e. this is "restart loader" option.
                It does not work for PXE boot (ask Moveton why).

-               It able to load Windows XP NTLDR on FAT16 partition :) As said above, this is the legacy of time, when MS & IBM were friends.
+               You can load Windows XP NTLDR on FAT16 partition too :) As said above, this is the legacy of time, when MS & IBM were friends.

- * SOURCE=X  - changes boot partition for OS/2 boot, where X - QSINIT drive
-               letter of mounted (to QSINIT!)
+ * SOURCE=X  - this option replaces boot partition for OS/2 boot.
+X is QSINIT drive letter of mounted (to QSINIT!)
 FAT or HPFS partition.
-I.e. this key can change boot partition to any available FAT or HPFS with OS/2 - without reboot.
+               I.e. this key able to change boot partition to any available FAT or HPFS - without reboot.

-               Basically, it designed for booting from PAE RAM disk, but works in common case too.
+               Basically, it designed to boot from the PAE RAM disk, but works fine for any partition too.

  * SYM=name  - use "name" as SYM file for DEBUG kernel.
                Filename is up to 11 chars length (7.3, limited by patching